-Ambleside is really busy town but hasn’t lost any of the village charm.
-Plus, there’s so many places to visit here you may be spoiled for choice.
+Ambleside is a really busy town but hasn’t lost any of the village charm.
+Plus, there are so many places to visit here you may be spoiled for choice.

 The views of houses that are gathered around Stock Beck river are like a postcard, so make sure you get your camera to snap up some of the pretty scenes.

 In terms of attractions, you can visit the Armitt Library & Museum Centre that was founded by Mary Louisa Armitt in 1909.

 Now a registered charity, it houses a historic collection of books with some exhibits of authors like Beatrix Potter.

 You can also visit the fantastically preserved Stagshaw Garden on the way to Ambleside Waterhead which is owned by the National Trust.

 The Bridge House is one of the most photographed buildings in the Lake District and has been inspiring painters for centuries.